 Don't park on the nature strip or across a driveway

-It is illegal to park on any nature strip or across a driveway in a way that blocks the footpath.
+It is illegal to park on any nature strip or across a driveway.

 Parking on a nature strip or across a driveway can: